 Aerial Photography and other remote sensing data

 Air photo research is labor-intensive.
 Many images have been pre-scanned for your convenience, but an effective delivery mechanism has yet to be developed.
-However:

 - Frequently Requested Aerial Photographs

-The map collection is one of the largest in the state.
+With about 500,000 sheets, the map collection is one of the largest in the state.
 In addition to a comprehensive collection of materials for Santa Barbara, Ventura, and San Luis Obispo counties, we also specialize in foreign medium- and large- scale topographic maps.

 The digital data collections are growing at about one terabyte per year and is composed predominantly of physical sciences datasets, satellite imagery, and digital mapping data of the United States and other Earth locations.
 Thousands of scanned aerial photographs are also part of this collection.